HGMEM: Hypergraph-based Working Memory to Improve Multi-step RAG for Long-Context Complex Relational Modeling: Introduction

-During multi-step RAG execution, a straightforward implementation of working memory mechanism is to let a large language model (LLM) summarize the interaction history into a plaintext description of current problem-solving state.
-This strategy has been widely adopted since early studies~\citep{DBLP:conf/nips/LiHIKG23,DBLP:conf/acl/TrivediBKS23} as well as in commercial systems~\citep{jones2025openai,DBLP:journals/corr/abs-2505-02024}.
+In the context of multi-step RAG, a prevalent approach to implement working memory involves utilizing a Large Language Model (LLM) to condense the interaction history into an unstructured description of the current problem-solving state.
+This strategy has been widely implemented in both early academic studies~\citep{DBLP:conf/nips/LiHIKG23,DBLP:conf/acl/TrivediBKS23} and commercial systems~\citep{jones2025openai,DBLP:journals/corr/abs-2505-02024}.
 Nonetheless, such unstructured memory mechanisms cannot be manipulated with sufficient accuracy across steps and often lose the ability to back-trace references to retrieved texts.
-Consequently, recent research has shifted toward structured or semi-structured working memory, typically with predefined schemas such as relational tables~\citep{DBLP:journals/corr/abs-2308-08239}, knowledge graphs~\citep{DBLP:conf/naacl/OguzCKPOSGMY22,DBLP:journals/corr/abs-2502-12110}, or event-centric bullet points~\citep{DBLP:journals/corr/abs-2508-10419}.
+Consequently, recent research has shifted towards structured or semi-structured working memory architectures, adopting predefined schemas such as relational tables~\citep{DBLP:journals/corr/abs-2308-08239}, knowledge graphs~\citep{DBLP:conf/naacl/OguzCKPOSGMY22,DBLP:journals/corr/abs-2502-12110}, or event-centric logs~\citep{DBLP:journals/corr/abs-2508-10419}.

-However, existing memory mechanisms often treat memory as static storage that continually accumulates meaningful but primitive facts.
-This view overlooks the evolving nature of human working memory, which incrementally incorporates higher-order correlations from previously memorized content.
+However, existing memory mechanisms predominantly treat memory as a static storage that continually accumulates primitive facts.
+This view overlooks the evolving nature of human working memory, which actively reorganizes previously memorized contents into high-order correlations~\citep{baddeley2000episodic,oberauer2019working}.
 This capacity is particularly crucial for resolving global sense-making tasks that involve complex relational modeling over long contexts.
 In such scenarios, the required knowledge for tackling a query is often composed of complex structures that extend beyond predefined schemas, and reasoning over long lists of primitive facts is both inefficient and prone to confusion with mixed or irrelevant information.
-Current memory mechanisms in multi-step RAG systems lack these abilities, preventing memory from effectively guiding LLMs’ interaction with external data sources.
+Hence, the memory should be capable of forming integrated concepts from disparate primitive facts to support complex relational modeling for global sense-making tasks.
+However, current memory mechanisms for multi-step RAG lack such ability, leaving the LLM with a fragmented view of disparate facts.
 These limitations highlight the need for a working memory with stronger representational capacity.